 4. Entrants will initially upload at least three (1 MB maximum size each) images of their work for Phase 1.
 As many as 10 images may be uploaded.
 They may be photos of the work, slides or graphics from a Powerpoint, charts, graphs, certifications, etc.—whatever helps tell your story.
 It is advantageous to include an image with the design in context to its users–for example, a person in the structure, or holding the product.
 Spark also encourages you to add a photo of your designer or team—make it your last image.
 The images should be 8 inches (200mm) in height or more at a resolution of 150 dpi.
 Please make one image in 300 dpi resolution.
 The images may be portrait or landscape.
 They must be a JPG file.
 All files should be RGB.
 At least one of the images must be completely free of any text, call-out lines, boxes or blurbs, and ideally, float on a white background.

-Entrants will also supply a 75-word, short description (synopsis) and answer a series of questions about the designs (see below).
+Entrants will also supply a 75-word, short description (synopsis), a longer 250-word description and answer a series of questions about the design (see below).
 All entry descriptions must be in English.
-For your description or mission statement, please start with a headline.
 We recommend a straight, non-sales, non-marketing, non-PR description of your design’s merits, applicability and cognizance of our Criteria.
 Spark reserves the right to edit these descriptions (and the images) for clarity and/or reasonable standards of good taste.

 - Why should this design exist?
 What was the perceived need?